 The other yummy thing about this pizza is that it’s got a white pizza sauce.
 Normally we make this amazing tomato pizza sauce but when I was coming up with this recipe I became obsessed with the idea of a white sauce.

-This sauce is creamy and cheesy and makes the most indulgent pizza.
+This sauce is creamy and cheesy and makes the most indulgent pizza and the perfect dinner.

 Ingredients you need to make this white pizza sauce: